-Under former law, when registration was required of all transient vendors, a reasonable registration fee not to exceed \$75 could be charged for the registration period.
-The registration was valid for at least a 90-day period.
-The act increases the permissible fee to one "not to exceed \$150" for such a registration period.
+Under current law, when registration is required of all transient vendors, a reasonable registration fee not to exceed \$75 may be charged for the registration period.
+The registration must be valid for at least a 90-day period.
+The bill increases the permissible fee to one "not to exceed \$150" for such a registration period.
 (R.C.
 505.94(A).)